rhysmoggs/ms3-final-cocktails/README.md

 ## [Fourth Example](http://www.fourthexample.com)

-### Quiz Concept and Rules:

-A classic geography quiz, suitable to single or multiple players of all ages.
-The The Cocktail Cabinet is a multiple-choice quiz where the user is presented with 10 questions, each correct answer worth 2500 miles.
-The goal?
-To answer 10 correct answers totalling a whopping 25,000 miles - about the same distance it is to fly around the world!
-See if you can travel to the top of the High Scores list!
+### Project Goals:

+The main brief for this project is to showcase the CRUD featuresa of both a relational and a non-relational database management ssytem.
+The goal is to combine a conventional relational database (postgreSQL) and a non-relational database (mongodb) and to allow them to work seemlessly together, with the ability to link both databases with no impact on the user experience.
+By combining both, the project can serve multiple approches to database management and CRUD functionality.

+### Website Concept:

+A website open to all above the age of 18 (due to drinking age).
+The The Cocktail Cabinet is a fully interactive and social website, with it's purpose to find, share and enjoy cocktail and mocktail recipes.

-The quiz will clearly display information for new and returning customers including the creators contact information via social media links.
-The quiz is fully responsible on a range of devices - from hand-held devices to larger screens such as monitors or even TVs.
-This is to ensure that as many people as possible can play the quiz and enjoy this journey.
+The website will clearly display information for new and returning customers including the creators contact information via social media links.
+The website is fully responsible on a range of devices - from hand-held devices to larger screens such as monitors and even TVs.
+This is to ensure that as many people as possible can visit the website.

-The quiz can be played by one person or as many as would like to partake.
-There are rumours of a more child-friendly version to follow with additions of sound and pictures and even theme changes.
+The website is welcoming to a range of visitors, and gives a very nice user experience with plenty of on-screen prompts (explained here[Features](#features)) on dispaly and a whole host of fancy tech working in the background to ensure a smooth and easy experince.

 The quiz generates 1 question at a time, with 4 multiple choice options as answers.
 The player clicks on the buttons/answers and the quiz gives a visual prompt via the colour change to signify the players selection is correct (gold) or incorrect (red).